Chicken Confit or olive oil roasted chicken is the most impossibly tender, moist, and crispy-skinned chicken you’ll ever have.

 The second step of this process is the roasting/braising part.

 The next day, remove the chicken from the fridge.
+You want the chicken to spend a good hour on the counter coming to room temperature.

 Do not rinse your chicken pieces, y’all.
 No need!